cloudmobi/CloudmobiSSP/Mopub-iOS.md

 * Support native, banner, interstitial (Fullscreen) and rewarded video.
 * Support iOS 7.0+.
-* Mopub Platform account needed.
+* The Mopub account is needed.
-* Make sure you have correctly integrated Mopub Rewarded Video or Interstitial(Fullscreen) or Banner or native Mediation into your application.
+* Make sure you have correctly integrated Mopub Rewarded Video or Interstitial(Fullscreen) or Banner or Native Mediation into your application.
 * Please make sure you have signed up on the Cloudmobi Platform.
 If you haven't signed up, please contact us via email: sdk_support@yeahmobi.com
-* please make sure you have added an app and at least one ad slot in Cloudmobi Platform.
+* Please make sure you have signed up on Cloudmobi Platform to get your own slot id for test.
+If you haven't signed up, please contact us, email to sdk_support@yeahmobi.com.
 * [Download Adapter](https://github.com/cloudmobi/CloudmobiSSP/raw/master/CTADSDKForMopub.zip)

 ## <a name="Docking">Integration</a>